mbochenko/CopilotWorkshop/docs/03-playwright-mcp.md

 **What's Next:**

-Proceed to [Lab 05: Test-Driven Development](./05-tdd-with-copilot.md) to practice TDD workflow with your custom TDD mode.
+Proceed to [Lab 04: Test-Driven Development](./05-tdd-with-copilot.md) to practice TDD workflow with your custom TDD mode.

-**Note:** Lab 04 (.NET Migration) is optional and can be skipped.

 **Optional Enhancements:**